 These are the causes on which human beings have no control.
 For example, an earthquake, virus outbreak, flood, and more.
 It usually affects all industries across the country.

 These causes include risks that may result due to a human error.
-For example, dishonest employees leak business secrets to a competitor or intentionally avoiding the work.
-Human causes also include strikes, fatigue, negligence, etc. Also, factors such as a change in the taste and preferences come under human causes.
+For example, dishonest employees leak business secrets to a competitor or intentionally avoid the work.
+Human causes also include strikes, fatigue, negligence, etc. Also, factors such as changes in taste and preferences come under human causes.

 Types of Business Risk